torrust/torrust-index-gui/docs/index.md

 34 directories, 41 files
 ```

-You can also run the frontend using the docker images for the Tracker and Index Backend.
+You can also run the Index GUI using the docker images for the Tracker and Index Backend.
 Please refer to their respective documentation for more information.

 ### Run the tracker